trstringer/trstringer.github.io/_posts/2021-01-25-go-conditional-breakpoints.md

 Specifies that the breakpoint or tracepoint should break only if the boolean expression is true.
 ```

-So in our example above, if we wanted to break into the debugger when `second` is set to `7`, we could do the following:
+So in our example above, if we wanted to break into the debugger when `second` is set to `7`, we could do the following in our debugging session:

 ```text
  $ dlv debug app.go